 'Chariots of Fire' star Ben Cross dies after short illness

-LOS ANGELES (AP) — Ben Cross, an actor who starred in the Oscar Award-winning film “Chariots of Fire” and “Star Trek,” has died.
+LOS ANGELES (AP) — Ben Cross, an actor who starred in the Academy Award-winning film “Chariots of Fire” and “Star Trek,” has died.
 He was 72.

 Cross was a veteran actor who broke through with the 1981 film “Chariots of Fire,” which won the Oscar for best picture.
 He had the leading role as Olympic runner Harold Abrahams in the true story about two British athletes at the 1924 Games.